ttoommxx/grammafy/README.md

 ## disclaimers

-This project is not intended to be a fully working application, at least at them moment.
-It was developed to facilitate correcting typos on my dissertation thesis, and because it works well enough I thought sharing it with everyone would be a good idea.
-If you want to help me with this project or have any suggestion, do not hesitate to reach out to me by email!
+This project is not intended to be a fully working application, at least at the moment.
+It was developed to facilitate correcting typos in my dissertation thesis, and because it works well enough I thought sharing it with everyone would be a good idea.
+If you want to help me with this project or have any suggestions, do not hesitate to reach out to me by email!